 2. that any administration which envisages using these methods of emission shall seek the agreement of all affected administrations by following the procedure specified in Article 4 of the Agreement.”.

-After consideration of the relevant ITU-R studies, the Board decided that frequency assignment for AM broadcasting in the Plan may provisionally be used with digital modulation (transmission types DRM A2 or B2), provided the radiation is reduced by at least dB in all directions, compared to the radiation of the AM modulated frequency assignment in the Plan.
+After consideration of the relevant ITU-R studies, the Board decided that an analogue modulated frequency assignment in the Plan may be notified to be recorded in the Master International Frequency Register (MIFR) with digital modulation (transmission system Digital Radio Mondiale, robust mode A and B and spectrum occupancy type 2), provided the radiation is reduced by at least 6.6 dB in all directions, compared to the radiation of the analogue frequency assignment in the Plan.

 The power of the transmitter to be notified in case of digital modulation shall be the total power within the necessary bandwidth.

-In the examination of the probability of interference from notices related to assignments using digital modulation, the Bureau shall use a co-channel protection ratio increased by 7 dB, and an adjacent channel protection ratio increased by 1 dB compared to the one applicable to the interfered transmitter.
+The Board further decided that in the application of Article 4 of the Agreement the protection ratios between analogue and digital assignments (transmission system Digital Radio Mondiale, robust mode A and B and spectrum occupancy type 2) and digital and digital assignments in Part B Section B7 shall be used.

-When the proposed assignment using digital modulation is recorded into the Plan following the application of Article 4, it shall bear a symbol indicating that the recording is provisional.
-The reference situation shall be determined as if it were an AM transmission using an audio-frequency modulating signal of 4.5 kHz and a high degree of compression.Reasons: It is proposed that the provisional nature of the implementation of a frequency assignment using analogue modulation in the Plan by a frequency assignment using digital modulation in the Master International Frequency Register be reconsidered and submitted for approval by a next competent conference.
+Reasons: It is proposed that the provisional nature of the implementation of a frequency assignment using analogue modulation in the Plan by a frequency assignment using digital modulation in the Master International Frequency Register be reconsidered and submitted for approval by a next competent conference.

 The modification concerning the protection ratios takes into account the specific protection criteria for the relevant cases as provided in ITU-R Recommendation BS.1615, which have been modified to provide this information subsequent to the approval of this Rule of Procedure.